 How Does the FHCDA Determine the Order of Priority?

 The top of the priority list is a guardian appointed by the court.
 If your mother has not signed a health care proxy, you could bring a guardianship proceeding before the court to ask for the authority to make these decisions.
 This is necessary if there are medical decisions to be made in the home or at the doctor’s office as these locations do not fall under the control of the Family Healthcare Decisions Act.
 It may also become necessary to seek this authority from the court to clarify who the decision maker is or to make clear that your mother no longer has the capacity to make these decisions.
 After an investigation by a court evaluator, the judge will make a determination as to whether your mother has capacity to make her own decisions.
 If your mother is deemed to lack this capacity, the judge will determine who should be the guardian and what powers that guardian will have.

 The powers given to the guardian can include personal needs powers, including healthcare decisions, and property management powers, including paying bills, managing accounts and property, and applying for government benefits.
 The specific powers given are supposed to be the least restrictive.
 Your mother should be left in charge of any functions that she can still perform for herself, while the guardian can step in for powers that are beyond your mother’s functional abilities.
 If your mother had signed a power of attorney giving another person the right to act on her behalf for financial, insurance and related matters, then it may not be necessary for the guardian to receive any powers for property management.

 Your mother should meet with an attorney to discuss the pros and cons of signing health care directives, including a health care proxy and living will, and a power of attorney.
-If a professional explains the potential pitfalls of not preparing for her incapacity, she may be more likely to make some decisions and sign documents that will ensure there are persons in place to care for her in the event she becomes unable to care for herself.
+If an estate planning and guardianship attorney explains the potential pitfalls of not preparing for her incapacity, she may be more likely to make some decisions and sign documents that will ensure there are persons in place to care for her in the event she becomes unable to care for herself.